DOCA SNAP Virtio-fs Service Guide

 DOCA SNAP Virtio-fs Container Deployment

-DOCA SNAP Virtio-fs container is available on the DOCA SNAP Virtio-fs NVIDIA™ NGC page.
+DOCA SNAP Virtio-fs container is available on the DOCA SNAP Virtio-fs NVIDIA NGC page.

 To deploy DOCA SNAP Virtio-fs container on top of BlueField, the following procedure is required: